RNCryptor/RNCryptor/README.md

 Don't forget to copy and link `RNCryptor.framework` and at least copy `CommonCrypto.framwork`.
 (You can link the Carthage version of `CommonCrypto.framework`.
 It doesn't matter.)

-Note that this approach will not work for OS X commandline apps.
+This approach will not work for OS X commandline apps.

 ### [CocoaPods](https://cocoapods.org)

     pod 'RNCryptor', '~> 4.0'

-Note that this approach will not work for OS X commandline apps.
+This approach will not work for OS X commandline apps.

 ## Advanced use

 ### Version-specific cryptors

 The default `RNCryptor.Encryptor` is the "current" version of the data format (currently v3).
-If you're interoperating with other implementations, you may need to choose a specific version for compatibility.
+If you're interoperating with other implementations, you may need to choose a specific format for compatibility.

-To create a version-locked encryptor, just use `RNCryptor.EncryptorV3` instead.
-The password-based interface is the same.
-Similarly, the version-locked decryptor is `RNCryptor.DecryptorV3`.
+To create a version-locked cryptor, use `RNCryptor.EncryptorV3` and `RNCryptor.DecryptorV3`.

 Remember: the version specified here is the *format* version, not the implementation version.
 The v4 RNCryptor framework reads and writes the v3 RNCryptor data format.

 ### Key-based encryption

-*You need a little expertise to use key-based encryption correctly.
-The most important rule is that keys must be random.
+*You need a little expertise to use key-based encryption correctly, and it is very easy to make insecure systems that look secure.
+The most important rule is that keys must be random across all their bytes.
 If you're not comfortable with basic cryptographic concepts like AES-CBC, IV, and HMAC, you probably should avoid using key-based encryption.*

 Cryptography works with keys, which are random byte sequences of a specific length.
 The RNCryptor v3 format uses two 256-bit (32-byte) keys to perform encryption and authentication.

 Passwords are not "random byte sequences of a specific length."
-They're not random at all, and they can be a wide variety of lengths.
-They're very seldom 32 bytes.
-RNCryptor defines a specific way to convert passwords into keys, and that is one of it's primary features.
+They're not random at all, and they can be a wide variety of lengths, very seldom exactly 32.
+RNCryptor defines a specific and secure way to convert passwords into keys, and that is one of it's primary features.

 Occasionally there are reasons to work directly with random keys.
-Converting a password into a key is intentionally slow (10s of ms).
+Converting a password into a key is intentionally slow (tens of milliseconds).
 Password-encrypted messages are also a 16 bytes longer than key-encrypted messages.
-If your system encrypts and decrypts many short messages, this can be a significant performance impact.
+If your system encrypts and decrypts many short messages, this can be a significant performance impact, particularly on a server.

 RNCryptor supports direct key-based encryption and decryption.
-The size and number of keys may change between format versions, so key-based cryptors are version-specific.
+The size and number of keys may change between format versions, so key-based cryptors are [version-specific](#version_specific_cryptors).

 In order to be secure, the keys must be a random sequence of bytes.
 If you're starting with a string of any kind, you are almost certainly doing this wrong.